 Familial hypercholesterolaemia is inherited high cholesterol.
 It is a condition where you have a very high cholesterol level in your blood.

-It is called familial because it runs in the family (the other word for this is 'inherited').
-The condition affects about 1 in 500 people.
+Familial hypercholesterolaemia (FH) is called familial because it runs in the family (the other word for this is 'inherited').
+Hypercholesterolaemia means cholesterol levels in your blood are too high.

 How do I know if I have familial hypercholesterolaemia?